ringo-framework/formbar/docs/source/config.rst

 =============== ===========
 Attribute       Description
 =============== ===========
-filter          Expression which must evaluate to True if the option shoul be shown in the Dropdown. remove_filtered Flag "true/false" to indicate that filtered items should not be rendered at all.
+filter          Expression which must evaluate to True if the option should be shown in the Dropdown. remove_filtered Flag "true/false" to indicate that filtered items should not be rendered at all.
 On default filtered items will only be hidden and selection is still present.
 =============== ===========